 3. Visitor Condition

-First, we select “is not” because we want to show the message only when the confirmation cookie is still missing.
+First, we select “does not contain” because we want to show the message only when the confirmation cookie is still missing.
 Then we set the name of the cookie.
-It is “accept_cookies” like we defined above.
+It is

 You can leave the field for the value empty because it only matters to us whether the cookie exists or not.

-Btw., the “cookie” visitor condition has its name not only for the reason we are using it here.
+Btw. the “cookie” visitor condition has its name not only because we are using it here.
 You can use it to check for any cookie.
 E.g., some opt-in extensions track the visitor as a subscriber to your newsletter with a cookie.
 You could use this to your advantage, too.

 4. Adjust the privacy settings

-If you used our Privacy module to hide ads without consent, you should not forget to make an exception for the consent ad so that it can be displayed without consent.
-In the menu of every ad, you can find a checkbox to ignore the global privacy settings of Advanced Ads and to show those ads anyway.
+If you used our Privacy module to hide ads without consent, you should not forget to make an exception for the consent ad so that it can be displayed without permission.
+In every ad menu, you can find a checkbox to ignore the global privacy settings of Advanced Ads and show those ads anyway.